How to Become a Rhodes Scholar

 Getting the Acceptance

-How Hard is it to Get a Rhodes Scholarship?
+How Hard Is It to Get a Rhodes Scholarship?

 For many reasons, aspiring Rhodes Scholars should start preparing as soon as their first year.
 It’s essential to form close relationships with professors while making a positive impact at their college.